 Slowly emerging from a crisis that reshuffled global growth, Air Liquide announced at year end 2010 new objectives for its ALMA program in terms of performance and responsibility.
 These objectives were revised at year end 2013 to factor in a slower than expected recovery in growth, in particular in Western Europe and Japan.
 Nevertheless, the Group accelerated its presence in new territories, including Turkey, Ukraine and Mexico, and strengthened its presence in China.
 These developments contributed to the increase, in eight years, of the developing economies' share of Gas & Services revenue from 15% to 28% in 2015.

 In a weaker growth environment in the advanced economies, and particularly in Western Europe, Air Liquide intensified its acquisitions.
 At the end of 2012, two major home healthcare players joined the Group: LVL Médical in France and Gasmedi in Spain.
 Other acquisitions were completed to strengthen the Group’s positions in Healthcare in Poland, Scandinavia and Canada and in Industrial Merchant in Brazil, Russia, the Middle East and China.

 In 2015, Air Liquide inaugurated Cryocap™ in France, a unique industrial installation that enables the capture of CO2 released during hydrogen production via a cryogenic process.
 On a worldwide scale, Air Liquide contributes actively to the development of the hydrogen energy activity by accompanying automotive manufacturers launching fuel cell electric vehicles on the market.
-Air Liquide has stepped up the construction of hydrogen charging stations (United States, Japan, France, Germany, Belgium, Denmark and the Netherlands), the majority of which are accessible to the general public.
+Air Liquide has stepped up the construction of hydrogen charging stations around the world.

 On May 23, 2016, the Group successfully closed its acquisition of Airgas, which will contribute to the company’s strategy of profitable growth over the long term.
 There is strong industrial and market logic to this acquisition, which will ideally position the company for future growth and value creation.
 The two businesses are highly complementary, and the transaction extends Air Liquide’s customer base through a unique multi-channel distribution network and a nationwide presence in the U.S.